 The good news is, you can start fixing “nature-deficit disorder” today.

 - Summer vacations can be the perfect time to reconnect.
-School’s out, family vacations are around the corner, and virtually every type of “outdoor adventure” is available.
+When school’s out and family vacations are around the corner, virtually every type of outdoor adventure is available.

 - Summer eco-camps are starting soon.
 With the growing understanding of the importance of nature to kids, green camps are popping up nationwide.
 Your kids can garden, care for animals, hike and bike through astonishing natural places, and make friends while they’re at it.